 A website needs an address to be found online – but not just any will do.
 Even though there’s no shortage of sites on the internet with addresses that are complex, particularly long, or easily forgettable, it’s important to offer users a website address that is both memorable, short, and fully customised.

 But how do I know if a website address already exists?

-If you’re not sure if a website address already exists, there are a number of different ways to check.
-You can simply use the Google search bar or go straight to an advanced domain checking tool like Domain.com or Namecheap.
+If you’re unsure if a website address already exists, there are several different ways to check.
+You can simply use the Google search bar or go straight to an advanced domain-checking tool like Domain.com or Namecheap.

 URL vs URI